GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

 ## 📎 Justification for Inclusion

-I selected this artifact because it integrates everything I’ve learned about software engineering — from backend data handling to frontend dashboard design — all connected via Python.
+I selected this artifact because it integrates everything I have learned about software engineering — from backend data handling to frontend dashboard design — all connected via Python.
 The project demonstrates my ability to:

 * Structure and organize code for maintainability